 In 1966 Victorine & Samuel Homsey Inc. was commissioned to design the Palm House at Longwood Gardens.
 The design employed an innovative plan that placed the base of the palms below grade and the visitor walkway at the intermediate level for more dramatic viewing and to accomodate the great height of the palms.
 Around this time, they built the modern office building that would be home for Homsey Architects into the present day.
 Now empty-nesters and still very much dedicated to their work, the upper floor was designed as their personal apartment where they lived while working in the open-style studio and offices below.

 Their younger son, Eldon, followed in his parents’ footsteps.
 After receiving his Bachelor of Arts degree from Harvard and his Master of Architecture from the University of Pennsylvania in 1961, he joined the family business, taking over the firm after his parents’ retirement in 1978.
 He too designed several award-winning buildings over his career including the 3 Mill Road office complex and the Terrace Restaurant at Longwood Gardens.
 An affable personality and dedicated mentor, “Don” presided over several generations of young architects including those running the firm today.
-He retired in 2015 leaving the operations to Chuck Ryan, Curtis Harkin, and Rod Maroney.
+He retired in 2015 leaving the operations to Charles B. Ryan, Curtis C. Harkin, and C. Roderick Maroney.